yaron/yaron.github.io/_posts/2021-09-02-rancher-desktop2.md

 tags: [docker,k3s,K8S, rancher]
 ---

 Yesterday I got Rancher Desktop running, solved an unbuildable Dockerfile issue with some help on Slack and dove into a Certificate issue.
-Today I'll be continuing with figuring out how to pull from a repository with a self signed CA certificate and I'll try to get some operators running.
+Today I'll be continuing with figuring out how to pull from a repository with a self signed CA certificate and I'll try to get an operator running.

 This is part 2 of a series where I am trying out Rancher Desktop as a replacement for Docker Desktop.